JetBrains-Research/EnvBench/README.md

 ## 🔥 What's This?

-EnvBench is a comprehensive benchmark for **automating development environment setup** - an important task in software engineering.
+EnvBench is a comprehensive benchmark for **automating environment setup** - an important task in software engineering.
 We have collected the largest dataset to date for this task and introduced a robust framework for developing and evaluating LLM-based agents that tackle environment setup challenges.

 Our benchmark includes:
 - 📊 **994 repositories**: 329 Python and 665 JVM-based (Java, Kotlin) projects